-Day-to-day support and guidance for staff is available from the.
-Head Teacher Any other category of person wanting help with a data protection issue e.g. contractors, parents etc. can also contact the Head Teacher.
+Day-to-day support and guidance for staff is available from Marie Jamieson.
+Any other category of person wanting help with a data protection issue e.g., contractors, parents etc are free to contact our DPO using the published contact details.